Rocky River (Ohio)

-Watershed
+Watershed and Course

+Rocky River's watershed encompasses approximately 294 sqmi in Northeast Ohio, covering portions of Cuyahoga, Lorain, Medina, and Summit counties.
+It includes the main stem of the Rocky River as well as its East, West, and North Branches.

+The main branch is notable for its deep valley and steep shale cliffs, which in some areas descend up to 150 ft below street level.
+This section of the river is crossed by eight high-level bridges and features a diverse landscape that includes open meadows and dense floodplain forests.
+Common tree species in the area include cottonwoods, sycamores, and willows.

+Most of its main stem lies within the Rocky River Reservation, part of the Cleveland Metroparks system.
+This 2,572 acre reservation is publicly accessible and includes the first parcel of land acquired by William A. Stinchcomb, the founder of the Cleveland Metroparks, for the creation of the park district.

 The river itself is formed by the confluence of the East and West Branches in North Olmsted at Cedar Point Hill (unrelated to the theme park of the same name north of Sandusky), just west of Cleveland Hopkins International Airport.

-The headwaters of the larger West Branch are predominantly located in Medina County, where the north and south branches merge to form the west branch and flow northward through, among other locales, the town of Olmsted Falls.
+Its West Branch headwaters are predominantly located in Medina County, where the north and south branches merge to form the west branch and flow northward through, among other locales, the town of Olmsted Falls.
 The East Branch first begins in the Cleveland suburb of North Royalton, near State Rd. and Wallings Rd.
 The flow here is actually to the south, through Richfield and Hinckley Townships.
 The East Branch wraps around Whipp's Ledges in Hinckley Township and begins its north-northwest journey.
 Hinckley Lake is actually the East Branch Rocky, impounded in the late 1920s/early 1930s.
 On its course back through southwestern Cuyahoga County, the East Branch is an important local feature in the cities of Strongsville and Berea.

-The lower portions of both branches and the mainstem Rocky River flow through a V-shaped valley; the valley and the river are part of the Cleveland Metroparks system.
+Lower portions of both branches and the mainstem Rocky River flow through a V-shaped valley; the valley and the river are part of the Cleveland Metroparks system.
 The Rocky River valley is heavily forested, and a parkway along the river provides access to many different activities available in the park.
 Given the heavy population density of Cleveland and its older suburbs, many of which border the valley, the valley provides a popular location for recreational activities that would be difficult in other parts of the city.